Asking LLMs to Verify First is Almost Free Lunch: Abstract

 \section{Abstract}

-To enhance the reasoning capabilities of Large Language Models (LLMs) without high costs of training, nor extensive test-time sampling, we introduce Verification-First (VF), a strategy that prompts models to verify a provided candidate answer—even a trivial or random one—before generating a solution.
-This approach triggers a "reverse reasoning" process that is cognitively easier and complementary to standard forward Chain-of-Thought (CoT), effectively invoking the model's critical thinking to reduce logical errors.
-We further generalize the VF strategy to Iter-VF, a sequential test-time scaling (TTS) method that iteratively cycles the verification-generation process using the model's previous answer.
-Extensive experiments across various benchmarks (from mathematical reasoning to coding and agentic tasks) and various LLMs (from open-source 1B to cutting-edge commercial ones) confirm that VF with random answer consistently outperforms standard CoT with minimal computational overhead, and Iter-VF outperforms existing TTS strategies.
+To enhance the reasoning capabilities of Large Language Models (LLMs) without high costs of training, nor extensive test-time sampling, we introduce Verification-First (VF), a strategy that prompts models to verify a provided candidate answer, even a trivial or random one, before generating a solution.
+This approach triggers a "reverse reasoning" process complementary to standard forward Chain-of-Thought (CoT), which restricts the logical search space of the answer by pruning the LLM's output distribution.
+We further generalize VF prompting to Iter-VF, a sequential test-time scaling (TTS) method that iteratively cycles the verification-generation process using the model's previous answer.
+Extensive experiments across various benchmarks and various LLMs confirm that VF prompting with random answer consistently outperforms standard CoT with minimal computational overhead, and Iter-VF outperforms existing TTS strategies.
+VF is also effective on SOTA thinking models.
+For example, by using the simple VF prompting, we obtain a new SOTA $94.9\%$ accuracy on GPQA-Diamond with Gemini-3-Pro-Preview where VF reduces its errors by $\sim30\%$ relatively.
+Code is provided at \url{https://anonymous.4open.science/r/VF-Code-DDD2}.